Imitating What Works: Simulation-Filtered Modular Policy Learning from Human Videos: Method

 As mentioned in Sec.~\ref{sec:intro}, the success of manipulation tasks largely depends on the \textit{motion of objects} in the scene.
 Inducing the same object movement as in a successful episode will likely result in success again (given the same starting state), regardless of the specific end-effector or embodiment.
 We thus choose to abstract away body-specific information and instead represent human demonstrations through object motions.

 \paragraph{6-DoF Pose \emph{vs.} Flow} There are numerous ways to describe the motion of objects.
-One predominant representation that has received widespread attention is \emph{flow}~\cite{kolearning, bharadhwaj2024track2act, xuflow, yuan2024general}.
+One predominant representation that has received widespread attention is \emph{flow}~\citep{kolearning, bharadhwaj2024track2act, xuflow, yuan2024general}.
 Flow is a highly general motion representation, but in order to train manipulation policies, we ultimately need to convert the flows into an action space such as $SE(3)$ end-effector transformations.
-6-DoF poses can be directly converted into end-effector actions via a rigid transform, eliminating the need for an additional depth-based conversion step~\cite{kolearning, bharadhwaj2024track2act, yuan2024general}, which can introduce errors due to depth inaccuracies.
+6-DoF poses can be directly converted into end-effector actions via a rigid transform, eliminating the need for an additional depth-based conversion step~\citep{kolearning, bharadhwaj2024track2act, yuan2024general}, which can introduce errors due to depth inaccuracies.
 We therefore adopt the 6-DoF pose trajectory of manipulated objects as our embodiment-agnostic motion representation.
 We show in Sec.~\ref{sec:exp} that this results in more accurate imitation than using flow as an intermediary.

 \paragraph{6-DoF Pose Estimation} We consider both model-based and model-free approaches to extract 6-DoF pose object trajectories from human videos.
-In both approaches, we first obtain an initial mask of the manipulated object using Grounding SAM~\cite{kirillov2023segment, liu2024grounding}.
-If a 3D model of the object is available, we exploit FoundationPose~\cite{wen2024foundationpose} to track its pose.
-If a 3D model is unavailable -- which is often the case in real-world scenarios -- we adopt a method based on iterative closest point (ICP) ~\cite{segal2009generalized}.
-Then, we use Cutie~\cite{cheng2024putting} to propagate the mask across all frames and apply ICP~\cite{segal2009generalized} to the object point clouds to track relative transformations throughout the video.
-Finally, we perform pose-graph optimization~\cite{zhou2018open3d} to ensure consistency across the entire trajectory.
+In both approaches, we first obtain an initial mask of the manipulated object using Grounding SAM~\citep{kirillov2023segment, liu2024grounding}.
+For the model-based setting (meaning that a 3D model of the object is available), we leverage FoundationPose~\citep{wen2024foundationpose} to track the object's pose.
+For the model-free setting -- which may be more practical if obtaining a 3D model is not feasible -- we adopt a method based on iterative closest point (ICP) ~\citep{segal2009generalized}.
+Specifically, we use Cutie~\citep{cheng2024putting} to propagate the mask across all frames and apply ICP~\citep{segal2009generalized} to the object point clouds to track relative transformations throughout the video.
+Finally, we perform pose-graph optimization~\citep{zhou2018open3d} to ensure consistency across the entire trajectory.
 In both settings, the pose estimation process produces a sequence of rigid transformations, $\mathcal{T} = (\mathbf{T}^{c}_0, \mathbf{T}^{c}_1, \dots, \mathbf{T}^{c}_L)$, where $\mathbf{T}^{c}_i \in SE(3)$ is the 6 DoF pose at frame $i$ with respect to a certain coordinate frame $c$, and $L$ is the length of the video.